Refuse, Recycling and Yard Waste Collection

 Commercial Refuse and Recycling

-The Village approved a solid waste contract with Lakeshore Waste Services for the Village's Commercial Refuse and Recycling Program.
+The Village approved a solid waste contract with Lakeshore Recycling Systems for the Village's Commercial Refuse and Recycling Program.
 Lakeshore began serving franchise customers on February 1, 2012.

 Commercial recycling remains a major program goal.
 The Village encourages businesses to take advantage of the recycling opportunity to possibly further reduce refuse service costs.